Support in New Hampshire (2026)

 New Hampshire uses an income shares model under RSA 458-C to calculate child support.
 The guidelines are based on the principle that children should receive the same proportion of parental income they would have received had the family remained intact.
 Both parents’ incomes are considered, and the support obligation is allocated proportionally.

-The calculation begins with each parent’s adjusted gross income, which includes wages, salaries, tips, commissions, bonuses, pensions, Social Security, workers’ compensation, unemployment benefits, rental income, and investment income.
+1. Determine each parent’s adjusted gross income.
+Under RSA 458-C:2, gross income includes wages, salaries, tips, commissions, bonuses, pensions, Social Security, workers’ compensation, unemployment benefits, rental income, and investment income.
 Self-employment income is included after deducting ordinary and necessary business expenses.
 The court may impute income to a parent who is voluntarily unemployed or underemployed.

 For a general overview of income shares models, see our guide on how child support is calculated.
 You can also run preliminary numbers with our child support calculator.